nwana-peace/aws-projects/README.md

-# 🛠️ AWS Projects by Peace
+# 🛠️ AWS Solution Architect Projects by Peace

 ☘️ Small, practical projects to learn AWS hands-on.
 🔴 Goal is to learn AWS by doing real demos, sharng what works and what fails, and keeping everything simple and clear.